 [INSERT NUMBER TO BE NO GREATER THAN THE COMBINED NUMBER OF EMPLOYER AND MEMBER REPRESENTATIVES ] other members shall be appointed to the Board by [INSERT FIRE AND RESCUE AUTHORITY OR THE BOARD]

-Other members [ SHALL/SHALL NOT ] be ex-officio members.
+Other members [shall/ shall not] be ex-officio members.

-Any appointments of other members shall have regard to the best interests of the purpose of the Board
+Any appointments of other members shall have regard to the best interests of the purpose of the Board.

 Appointment of chair

-The [ INSERT FIRE AND RESCUE AUTHORITY] shall appoint an (delete as appropriate): Option 1 Independent chair Option 2 Board appointed chair Option 3 [ INSERT FIRE AND RESCUE AUTHORITY ] appointed chair
+[ INSERT FIRE AND RESCUE AUTHORITY] shall appoint a[n] (delete as appropriate): Option 1 Independent chair Option 2 Board appointed chair Option 3 [ INSERT FIRE AND RESCUE AUTHORITY ] appointed chair

 The duties of the chair should be in accordance with the duties of a chair within [ INSERT FIRE AND RESCUE AUTHORITY ].